dancinnamon-okta/mfa_test_harness/README.md

    *Note- in src/environment.js, there are settings for 2 Okta orgs.
 The intent is to show the differences in feature-sets between MFA and Adaptive MFA in Okta.
 There is a checkbox on the login form to select which set of variables to actually use.*

 **3. Run docker-compose build**
+Running

+`docker-compose build`

-Running "docker-compose build" in your favorite shell will fetch the proper environment for running the demo- as shown:
+in your favorite shell will fetch the proper environment for running the demo- as shown:
 ![MFA Test Harness Docker Build](https://github.com/dancinnamon-okta/mfa_test_harness/blob/master/readme_images/Docker_Build.jpg "MFA Test Harness Docker Build")
 **You're done!**